Understanding Your Lifting Injuries

 According to the Occupational Safety & Health Administration (OSHA), heavy lifting is one of the leading causes of workplace injuries in the United States.
 These injuries are primarily caused by overexertion and cumulative trauma.
 They are largely preventable if smart lifting practices are observed, which employers and employees share a responsibility for following.

 At Morales & Cerino, we have extensive experience with workers’ compensation claims related to lifting injuries.
 Our dedicated Hialeah and Miami workers' compensation lawyers help workers across Florida who have been injured in heavy lifting accidents and also those who have suffered serious injuries as a result of continual lifting.

-To find out how a workers’ compensation attorney can help you with your workplace lifting injury, give us a call at (305) 340-2630.
+To find out how an attorney can help you with your workplace lifting injury, give us a call at (305) 340-2630.
 We have offices in Miami and Plantation to serve you.
 Se habla español.